Ultimate Product Care

 Do not travel above the stated speed limit on sealed roads, travel at an appropriate speed when travelling off the sealed road.
 Always keep safety in mind.
 All water crossings are done at the Purchasers risk.
 When travelling off-road, lower tyre pressure to suit road conditions.
 With tyres at 20psi your speed should be lower than 80kmh.

-Remember to re-inflate tires when returning to sealed roads.
+Remember to re-inflate tyres when returning to sealed roads.
 At regular intervals while travelling, re-tension wheel nuts to ensure correct tension.

 Do not overload the trailer by exceeding the recommended Gross Vehicle Mass (GVM-the combined weight of trailer and load) with any trailer.
 The GVM is stated on the VIN Plate of the camper.